 Ombudsman is an advocacy program created to protect the rights and promote the well being of nursing home residents.
-Staff and volunteers in the Long Term Care Ombudsman Program serve as advocates for residents of long term care facilities: nursing homes, assisted living facilities (ALFs) and continuing care retirement centers (CCRCs).
+Staff and volunteers in the Long Term Care Ombudsman Program serve as advocates for residents of long term care facilities like nursing homes, assisted living facilities (ALFs) and continuing care retirement centers (CCRCs).
 They investigate and attempt to resolve problems and complaints made by or on behalf of residents.

 Ombudsmen are Here to Serve You